 |Project Title||Project Description|

-Library Services are looking for students to join us to to design and manage Library Services or Reffie the Raptor social media campaigns throughout the year.
+Library Services are looking for students to join us to to design and manage Library Services social media campaigns throughout the year.
 Post holders will be given the opportunity to develop sought after social media skills in a professional environment, gain project management experience and insight into using impact measuring tools.
 You will able to develop the project autonomously but with the support of a friendly team.

 As part of ongoing work to improve the library induction process we are looking for a student to work with us to create a series of short Talking Heads film clips in which current first year students discuss their library experience and the tips and tricks they have developed to improve their knowledge and use of Library Services.
 The post-holder will develop professional experience recruiting and directing a group of student volunteers, project management skills working independently to set deadlines and a predetermined project specification and will have the opportunity to see their work be developed to improve the user experience for future students.